frizatch/2DGeology_in_QGIS/README.md

 ### Load Data

+Click on the _____ button > Vector > load the .geojson files from the folder.

+RAster > load the .tif file, which is our elevation raster.

+Loading the georeferenced geologic maps is optional.
+You may want to skip loading these if you don't have a powerful computer.
+One trick to make rendering faster is to keep these layers turned off while you're working and only turn them on for reference.

 ### Add Plugins

 There are two plugins I suggest snagging for this tutorial:
-- Quick Map Services - not necessary, but allows you to load a basemap so you can have a visual reference!
+- Quick Map Services - Allows you to load a basemap so you can have a visual reference!
-- qProf - We'll use this for constructing our cross section
+- qProf - Used for constructing elevation profiles and pinning data for intrpreting cross sections

+We'll leave qProf until later, but for right now, let's turn on the OSM standard basemap so we can see where our data is located.

+### Explore Data